tobyhodges/studious-happiness/episodes/05c-iterable-data-types.md

 ### What is iteration?

-* When programming you'll often be working with collections of things
+* The types we just learned (strings, lists, tuples, sets, and dictionaries) are all collections of things.
 * Iteration is going through a collection item-by-item

 > ## Example